llmrisks/llmrisks.github.io/src/content/post/week12.md

   <td colspan=1 align="center"><b></b></td>
 </table>

-- **Outdated information**: LLMs cannot access up-to-date information without access to the real world.
+- **Outdated information**: LLMs cannot access up-to-date information without access to external sources.
 Giving them the ability to access realtime information (via Internet queries) would lead to better responses, such as "who is the President of USA today?"
-- **Hallucination*** External knowledge sources can help ground generation in facts and work to supplement the model's knowledge, reducing the possibility of hallucinating.
+- **Hallucination**: External knowledge sources can help ground generation in facts and work to supplement the model's knowledge, reducing the possibility of hallucinating.
 - **Lack of mathematical skills**: Access to a calculator can help model generate correct responses and computations involving math.
-Using zero-shot learning can help reduce hallucination, bug providing access to a calculator (and assuming it is used correctly) can gaguarantee correctness of responses.
+Using zero-shot learning can help reduce hallucination, but providing access to a calculator (assuming it is used correctly) can guarantee correct responses.

 Other limitations include limited multi-language usability, having no concept of “time”, etc.